Murder of George Gutteridge: The trial

 The pretrial at the Police court was led by Travers Humphreys.
 This raised objection to Kennedy's statement being included on grounds that the police extorted the statement.

 Although English law usually advocates separate trials where two indicted accused each incriminates the other, this was not exactly what arose in this instance.
 An application for separate trials was denied.
-Judge Horace Avory presided over the joint trial at the Old Bailey which was guaranteed to receive much press attention.
+Mr Justice Avory presided over the joint trial at the Old Bailey which was guaranteed to receive much press attention.
 It began on Monday 23 April 1928 and concluded on 28 April.
 Press coverage was considerable.
-The Solicitor General, Boyd Merriman was represented by H. E. Roome and G. B. McClure.
+The Solicitor General, Boyd Merriman was represented by H. D. Roome and G. B. McClure.
 Browne's defence was led by E. F. Lever and Walter N. Frampton.
 Kennedy's defence was led by Frank J. Powell and Charles Abbott.

 The press (and defence counsel) had implied a meeting with a Mr Fairchild of Brentford recently released from a lunatic asylum, with PC Gutteridge on the evening before.
 Both Mrs Gutteridge and PC Taylor disputed this story.
 This appears to be a red herring in the sequence of events.

-Although twice instructed by Justice Avory not to discuss the "attempted murder" of Sgt Mattinson at the point of Kennedy's arrest this was endured at length.
+Although twice instructed by Mr Justice Avory not to discuss the "attempted murder" of Sgt Mattinson at the point of Kennedy's arrest this was endured at length.

 Browne's defence strongly objected to Kennedy's statement being admitted.
 Browne excused the stolen property and weapons on his property to other people who "slept at the garage" including Kennedy whom he claimed to barely know, Kennedy did not give evidence.
 Browne excused the loaded Webley pistol found on his person as a defence as he had once been robbed when delivering a car.

 Kennedy's statement to the police (taken in January) was read out and admitted going to Billericay with Browne to steal a car: originally a specific Raleigh but being disturbed took the Morris Cowley instead.
 He explained how they stole the car and were driving along the quieter rural roads to return to London when a policeman stopped them.
 Browne was driving.
 Following some questions Browne shot the policeman twice in the cheek.
 Browne then shot him in each eye ensuring he was dead.
 They drove at speed to London crashing en route due to fog and abandoned the car in a cul-de-sac in Brixton rather than risk taking it to the garage.
 They then took a tram to the garage around 6am.
 They took two doctors bags from the car and destroyed them.